Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Selectively Route Apple TV YouTube Traffic Over the VPN

-As I’m about to add the rules, my hands hover over the keyboard not knowing what domains to tunnel.
-They need to be FQDN (fully-qualified domain names, no wildcards).
-Let’s open up a Chromium-based browser and see what traffic it generates in DevTools.
+As I’m about to add the rules, my hands hover over the keyboard—I don’t yet know which domains to tunnel.
+They must be FQDNs (fully qualified domain names, no wildcards).
+Let’s open a Chromium-based browser and watch the traffic in DevTools.

 Add the domains column to DevTools to see where YouTube calls